varabyte/kobweb/README.md

 ### Modifier

 Silk introduces the `Modifier` class, in order to provide an experience similar to what you find in Jetpack Compose.
-In the world of Web Compose, you can think of a `Modifier` as a layer on top of CSS styles.
+In the world of Compose for Web, you can think of a `Modifier` as a layer on top of CSS styles.
 So this:

 ```kotlin
 Modifier.background(Colors.Red).color(Colors.Green).padding(200.px)